Reviews You Can Rely On

 Our Analysis and Test Results

 With roots in motocross, Fox Racing has been one of the biggest names in mountain biking apparel and protection for as long as we can remember.
 It's hard to go a single day out on the trails without seeing the Fox Head logo somewhere.
 Whether it's a jersey, gloves, kneepads, or a hydration pack, Fox's gear is popular for good reason.
 The Speedframe Pro is the most recent addition to their lineup of helmets, and it was designed to compete with the best helmets on the market.
 Fox pulled out all the stops for this model and ultimately delivered the complete package.
-Despite putting it through its paces for weeks, we couldn't find much not to like.
+Despite putting it through its paces for weeks, we couldn't find much to dislike.

 Credit: Sarah Strobel